bacoords/block-pattern-plugin/readme.md

-# Block Pattern Plugin
+# Block Pattern Plugin (Experimental)

-Experimental plugin to store some pattern management features.
-This should never be used in production.
+Experimental plugin to store some pattern management features that I'm testing out.
+This should never be used in production and **features may be changed/removed at any time**.

 ## Features